7-Day South of France Road Trip Itinerary: My Perfect Route

 When to Visit Provence For Your 7-Day Trip

-The most popular time to visit Provence is the summer, particularly when the lavender is in bloom from mid-June through mid-July.
-That is when Avignon, Aix-en-Provence, and the Luberon villages will be full of people dreaming of a glimpse of the lavender fields.
+The most popular time to visit Provence is the summer, particularly when the lavender is in bloom from mid-June through mid-July and then during August when people are off work.
+Mid-June through mid-July is when Avignon, Aix-en-Provence, and the Luberon villages will have people dreaming of a glimpse of the lavender fields.

-However, it is also insanely crowded at times.
-So while late May through August is a popular time to visit, I honestly loved our October trip.
+However, it can be insanely crowded at times.
+So while mid-June through August is a popular time to visit, I honestly loved our October trip.

-In October, it is still warm enough to swim most of the time in the earlier part of the month.
+In October, it can still be warm enough to swim in the earlier part of the month.
 We had a beach day in Cannes and it was great!
 We also started to see fall foliage which was charming, especially in the villages.

 Even the winter is much nicer than in northern France, especially along the Riviera.
-But, I’d say the best time for fewer people and great weather is September-October.
+However, things may not be open in the smaller villages during the winter.
+But, I’d say the best time for fewer people and great weather is either May-early June and September-October.

-But, if you’re here for lavender (which I totally understand- we were originally supposed to go for that!), opt for the beginning of July.
+But, if you’re here for lavender (which I totally understand- we were originally supposed to go for that!), opt for late June/beginning of July before it gets harvested around mid-July.

 Other Tips For Visiting Provence